FLOSSBOKORG/FLOSSBOK/foss-development-principles-and-processes/release/testing-and-releasing.md

 ## Announcing Releases

-Announcing a release is like announcing any other event, and should use the procedures described in the section called “Publicity” in Chapter 6, Communications.
-There are a few specific things to do for re- leases, though.

-Whenever you write the URL to the downloadable release tarball, make sure to also write the MD5/ SHA1 checksums and pointers to the digital signatures file.
-Since the announcement happens in multi- ple forums \(mailing list, news page, etc.\), this means users can get the checksums from multiple sources, which gives the most security-conscious among them extra assurance that the checksums themselves have not been tampered with.
-Meanwhile, giving the link to the digital signature files multiple times doesn't make those signatures more secure, but it does reassure people \(especially those who don't fol- low the project closely\) that the project takes security seriously.
+When writing the URL to the downloadable release tarball, make sure to also write the MD5/ SHA1 checksums and pointers to the digital signatures file.
+Because the release announcement is in multiple forums, users can get the checksums from multiple sources, which can give users the assurance that the checksums have not been tampered with.
+What's more, it assures people that the project takes security seriously.

-In the announcement email, and on news pages that contain more than just a blurb about the release, make sure to include the relevant portion of the CHANGES file, so people can see why it might be in their interests to upgrade.
-This is as important with candidate releases as with final releases; the presence of bugfixes and new features is important in tempting people to try out a candidate release.
+In the announcement email, make sure to include the relevant portion of the CHANGES file, so people can see why it might be in their interests to upgrade.
+The presence of bug fixes and new features can attract more users to have a try on the candidate release.

-Finally, don't forget to thank the development team, the testers, and all the people who took the time to file good bug reports.
-Don't single out anyone by name, though, unless there's someone who is individ- ually responsible for a huge piece of work, the value of which is widely recognized by everyone in the project.
-Be wary of sliding down the slippery slope of credit inflation \(see the section called “Credit” in Chapter 8, Managing Participants\).
+Finally, you always need to thank the development team, the testers, and all the users who took the time to report bugs.
+Don't thank anyone alone by name, unless she is individually responsible for a huge piece of work, which is widely recognized by everyone in the project.